rbrynteson/theargylemvp/_posts/2019-11-01-what-is-my-job-now.md

 - PRI

 And obviously there are sub-sets of information under each of these categories.
 In Azure AD Groups you better know about Guest management, how to add, remove accounts and much more.
 If you something I missed feel free to drop a comment below or hit me up on twitter.

+Thanks to Randy Chapman and Shawn Henry for adding more items to the list.

 ## Soft Skills